symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Aggregated Transactions merge multiple transactions into one, allowing **trustless swaps**, and other advanced logic.
 NEM does this by generating a one-time disposable smart contract.
 When all involved :doc:`accounts<../concepts/account>` have cosigned the aggregate transaction, all the inner transactions are executed at the same time.

+.. _aggregate-complete:

+******************
+Aggregate complete
+******************

+An aggregate transaction is  **complete** when all cosigners (for multisignature account) have signed it.

+The different participants can sign without using the blockchain the aggregate transaction.
+Once it has all the required signatures, one of them can announce it to the network.
+If the inner transaction setup is valid, and there is no validation error, the transactions will get executed at the same time.

+Aggregate complete transactions enable adding more transactions per block by gathering multiple inner transactions between different participants in the same operation.

+.. note:: Aggregate complete transaction has only one signing account.
+An aggregate transaction can involve different types of transaction.

 ********
 Examples
 ********